ChinaWxq/Third-party-library-awesome-demo/README.md

-See a lot of excellent iOS third-party libraries, understand their properties and methods by writing an example
+See a lot of excellent iOS third-party libraries, understand their properties and methods by writing an example.

 ## CollectionViewSlantedLayout
 <p align="center">